awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-abort-upload.md

 ## Requests<a name="api-multipart-abort-upload-requests"></a>

-To abort a multipart upload, send an HTTP `DELETE` request to the URI of the `multipart-uploads` subresource of the vault and identify the specific multipart upload ID as part of the URI\.
+To stop a multipart upload, send an HTTP `DELETE` request to the URI of the `multipart-uploads` subresource of the vault and identify the specific multipart upload ID as part of the URI\.

 ### Syntax<a name="api-multipart-abort-upload-requests-syntax"></a>